Delivering the Best Practices To Achieve Fundraising SuccessFundraising consulting services that transform, impact, and advance missions

 Our mission is to maximize revenue, develop effective systems and provide innovative professional fundraising solutions for our clients so that you can further your positive impact on our communities.

-MPWS goal is to enable clients to embrace innovations in fundraising, sustain and enhance their revenue potential and build their capacity, and therefore, fulfill their mission and ultimately their vision.
+MPWS goal is to enable clients to embrace innovations in fundraising, sustain and enhance their revenue potential and build their capacity, and therefore,

 Our View of Philanthropy